austindatamanagement/SpringbootTomcatADWC/LabGuide500.md

     ![](images/SpringbootWebApp/webapp.png)

 - Rename the war file to test1.war.
+  NOTE: This step is important as when you run the application, we will access the application in local server at port 8080/test1

 ### **STEP 3**: Run the application.

 - Navigate to the bin folder of the Tomcat Server and run the following command :

+    **chmod +x catalina.sh**

+    NOw run the following command:

     **./catalina.sh run**

     ![](images/SpringbootWebApp/bin.png)